Homestead Burnout: What Is It and Why Might You Get It?

 - And finally, I am driven to work towards this lifestyle to make it easier on my working husband.
 To reduce our overhead and have the knowledge to teach him the ins and outs of the farm once he’s here more often.

 Yes, Fall is always a part of the year that I feel the homestead burnout coming on because there’s not as much to do.
 And yes, some things have to take priority over the things we would rather be doing.
 So with all of that said, since the Fall is a slow time for me I do try to start projects that I WANT to do, not that I HAVE to do.
 That medicinal herb garden?
 I plan to have it done by the end of the year.
 It’s something I’ve been looking forward to and I’ve worked my hiney off getting everything else done.
 Take advantage of your slow seasons and choose a project or two that you just simply “want”.
 You haven’t given up your freedom and you aren’t a slave to your homestead, do please remember that folks.

 Talk About It!

 So to throw out a conclusion for you, this is normal.
 Burnout is normal.
 Let’s talk about it!
 You’re not alone in this life or in this experience and there’s no reason why a dialogue can’t be started.
 I’ll admit it’s super vulnerable to admit that you’re reaching the stage of burnout.
 Declaring that you’re burnt out makes it seem to some people that you’re giving up or you’re tired of what you’re doing.
-Neither of those things are always the case, sometimes you just simply need a break.
-(Here’s a few ways I take a break when I need it!)
+Neither of those things is always the case, sometimes you just simply need a break (Here’s a few ways I take a break when I need it!).
+If you’re homesteading alone, you can read “How to Homestead Alone and Not Die in the Process” by Gently Sustainable about how to do that without losing your mind!
 Do you ever experience homestead burnout?
 Tell me about it!